HolleyConte/Senior-Honours-Project/README.md

 ## Making plots

-Use the `cosmosis-postproces` command once the chain is finished to make plots.
+Use the `cosmosis-postprocess` command once the chain is finished to make plots.

 # Increasing the temperature